Setting Up a Living Trust

 - A probate-avoidance and estate tax-saving AB trust for prosperous couples, typically couples with a net combined estate worth over $1.5 million.

 No law specifies the form a living trust must take.
-Some attorney-created forms contain vast amounts of verbiage, which serve little real-world purpose except to generate attorney’s fees.
+Some attorney-created forms contain vast amounts of legal words, which serve little real-world purpose except to generate attorney’s fees.

 Your loved one will have no control over the money; as a result, SSI and Medicaid administrators will ignore the trust property for program eligibility purposes.
 The trustee can’t give money directly to your loved one, but can spend trust assets to buy a variety of goods and services for your loved one such as personal care attendants, out-of-pocket medical and dental expenses, physical rehabilitation, education, home furnishings, vacations, recreation, vehicles, and other incidentals.